Invent Oregon Competition Process

 No team or individual may participate in the InventOregon program with the same concept or prototype more than once if that team or individual was awarded a prize at the final competition in any previous year.
 Note: this refers to prize money and does not include prototyping grants.

-Participation will likely require travel and overnight stays.
 Teams who do not adhere to the participation requirement will be disqualified.
 Invent Oregon reserves the right to require all grant funds dispersed to teams be returned if a team fails to meet participation requirements.

 Invent Oregon recognizes the value and importance of diversity in entrepreneurship.